TheNoeTrevino/no-go.nvim/README.md

   -- Key mappings to skip over concealed lines
-  -- The plugin automatically remaps these keys to skip concealed error blocks keymaps = {
+  -- The plugin automatically remaps these keys to skip concealed error blocks -- If you want to set them to something else, you will have to set them here.
+Or false to disable keymaps = {
     move_down = "j", -- Key to move down and skip concealed lines move_up = "k",   -- Key to move up and skip concealed lines